phuc16102001/student-managment-system-cpp/README.md

 ## Introduction

-This is an student management system which developed in C++ language.
+This is a student management system which developed in C++ language.
 The program uses to store students', lecturers' information and courses.
 Furthermore, it uses linked list data structure to implement the list (e.g. student list).

 ## Usage